tsxoxo/Wedance-2-XForm/README.md

 1. Approaches to testing -- What makes more sense?
    1a.
 Map each acceptance criteria to a single test -- so that there are exactly 10 tests.
 Then I ask myself if a criterium like 1 is even strictly testable.
    1b.
 Synthesize tests from multiple criteria -- e.g. Test 1 covers generic HTML generation (could cover criteria 1, 2, 3), test 2 covers attribute generation (could cover criteria 8), test 3 covers reactivity (could cover criteria 9), and so on.
 This seems like a more efficient approach on the surface, but synthesizing tests is overhead and trying to keep the criteria apart while covering them all seems like it could get messy fast.

+### Comments

+1. This implementation seems to meet the acceptance criteria.
+However, from a common sense perspective I felt the need to refine it so that a field with `field.component = 'div'` renders `{{modelValue[field.field]}}`.
+I didn't do this because last time I got docked points for doing more than asked for.
+I thought that this merits a comment because the lack of specification gave me pause for a moment.
 2. type='datetime' doesn't seem to meaningfully change an <input>.
 Should it be 'datetime-local'?